GeneTree stable ID in Compara

-We provide Stable IDs for both Families and GeneTrees.
-The IDs are kept from one release to the other depending on the genes present in the Family or Gene Tree.
+We provide Stable IDs for GeneTrees.
+The IDs are kept from one release to the other depending on the genes present in the Gene Tree.
 In particular, we do not rely on the underlying alignment, the tree structure or the resulting orthologs to assign stable IDs to GeneTrees.

-The format of the Stable IDs are ENSFMRRRRXXXXXXXXXX and ENSGTRRRRXXXXXXXXXX respectively, where RRRR corresponds to the Ensembl release number when the stable ID was first assigned and XXXXXXXXXX is a number.
-For instance, ENSFM00550000743120 is a family first described in Ensembl 55 and ENSGT00560000077204 is a GeneTree first described in Ensembl 56.
+The format of the Stable IDs is ENSGTRRRRXXXXXXXXXX respectively, where RRRR corresponds to the Ensembl release number when the stable ID was first assigned and XXXXXXXXXX is a number.
+For instance, ENSGT00560000077204 is a GeneTree first described in Ensembl 56.

 Stable ID mapping